 Some feel a philanthropic tug on their heartstrings from time to time, while others make charitable donations an integral part of their financial plan.
-Whether you fall into one category or the other, the qualified charitable distribution rules can help you leverage your donation—and minimize your taxation.
+Whether you fall into one category or the other, knowing the qualified charitable distribution rules in 2023 that could be impacting your estate can help you leverage your donation—and minimize your taxation.

 The qualified charitable distribution rules have, in previous years, not been set in stone according to the IRS.
 In 2022, however, the IRS has declared that charitable donations made from one of your tax-deferred accounts will be exempt from taxation up to $100,000 as long as the distribution comes from a qualified account and is donated to a charity that meets the IRS stipulations.
 The IRS has enacted this as a permanent rule moving forward as of next year.

 This is good news for IRA owners that would like to be generous with their funds, while at the same time lowering their overall estate and avoiding taxation on their distribution.
 As a wealth management strategy, the qualified charitable distribution rules could play a pivotal role in your estate moving forward.
 If you can better educate yourself on these rules and regulations, and work alongside a trusted advisor, you can leave a legacy for your family and for your favorite causes that will have an impact well beyond your lifetime.

 What Are the Qualified Charitable Distribution Rules in 2023?

 The new ( QCD) qualified charitable distribution rules in 2023 can and should play an influential role in how you withdraw funds from your retirement accounts.
 As an example, when you reach the age of 73, you will need to withdraw a required minimum distribution from all of your qualified accounts (the specific amount will be calculated using your age and total account value).

 FREE: Learn How We Help America’s Richest Families Create & Preserve Generational Wealth